fcastr0/GradCenter-Capstone/README.md

-# GradCenter-Capstone
-CUNY Graduate Center Capstone and Webpage
+# CUNY Graduate Center Capstone

-Collection of my MS Data Analysis and Visualization webpage and files
+The following is a collection of my MS Data Analysis and Visualization project, webpage, and files.